MuhammadTouseeq/FitFinder/README.md

 Our app is intelligent enough to nudge nearby audience with push notifications , people can wish to hide their profile, cell number etc. and can relay on our in app chat messaging.

-Technology/ Stack used 🎓
+## Technology/ Stack used 🎓
-Kotlin
+-Kotlin
-MVVM
+-MVVM
-XML
+-XML
-Node js
+-Node js
-Mongodb
+-Mongodb
-LiveData
+-LiveData
-Room
+-Room
-Android Studio
+-Android Studio

 ## Demo Apk